DigitalPhonetics/IMS-Toucan/README.md

 Speaking of plots: in the directory you specified for saving model's checkpoint files and self-explanatory visualization data will appear.
 Since the checkpoints are quite big, only the five most recent ones will be kept.
-Training will stop after 300,000 update steps have been made by default for Tacotron2 and FastSpeech2, and after 500,000 steps for MelGAN.
+Training will stop after 100,000 update steps have been made by default for Tacotron2, 300,000 for FastSpeech2, and after 2,000,000 steps for HiFiGAN (even though HiFiGAN should be totally fine after 500,000 already).
 Depending on the machine and configuration you are using this will take between 2 and 4 days, so verify that everything works on small tests before running the big thing.
 If you want to stop earlier, just kill the process, since everything is daemonic all the child-processes should die with it.

 After training is complete, it is recommended to run *run_weight_averaging.py*.
-If you made no changes to the architectures and stuck to the default directory layout, it will automatically load any models you produced with one pipeline, average their parameters to get a slightly more robust model and save the result as *best.pt* in the same directory where all the corresponding checkpoints lie.
+If you made no changes to the architectures and stuck to the default directory layout, it will automatically load any models you produced with one pipeline, average their parameters to get a slightly more robust model and save the result as
+*best.pt* in the same directory where all the corresponding checkpoints lie.
 This also compresses the file size slightly, so you should do this and then use the *best.pt* model for inference.

 ## Creating a new InferenceInterface

-To build a new *InferenceInterface*, which you can then use for super simple inference, we're going to use an existing one as template again.
+To build a new
+*InferenceInterface*, which you can then use for super simple inference, we're going to use an existing one as template again.
 If you use multi-speaker, take the LibriTTS ones as template, otherwise take any other one.
 Make a copy of the *InferenceInterface*.
 Change the name of the class in the copy and change the paths to the models to use the trained models of your choice.
 Instantiate the model with the same hyperparameters that you used when you created it in the corresponding training pipeline.
 The last thing to check is the language that you supply to the text frontend.
 Make sure it matches what you used during training.

-With your newly created *InferenceInterface*, you can use your trained models pretty much anywhere, e.g. in other projects.
-All you need is the *Utility* directory, the *Layers* directory, the *Preprocessing* directory and the *InferenceInterfaces* directory (and of course your model checkpoint).
+With your newly created
+*InferenceInterface*, you can use your trained models pretty much anywhere, e.g. in other projects.
+All you need is the *Utility* directory, the
+*Layers*
+directory, the
+*Preprocessing* directory and the *InferenceInterfaces* directory (and of course your model checkpoint).
 That's all the code you need, it works standalone.

 ## Using a trained Model for Inference

+An
-An *InferenceInterface* contains 2 useful methods.
-They are *read_to_file* and *read_aloud*.
+*InferenceInterface* contains 2 useful methods.
+They are *read_to_file* and
+*read_aloud*.

 - *read_to_file* takes as input a list of strings and a filename.
 It will synthesize the sentences in the list and concatenate them with a short pause inbetween and write them to the filepath you supply as the other argument.

 - *read_aloud* takes just a string, which it will then convert to speech and immediately play using the system's speakers.
+If you set the optional argument
+  *view* to
-If you set the optional argument *view* to *True* when calling it, it will also show a plot of the phonemes it produced, the spectrogram it came up with, and the wave it created from that spectrogram.
+  *True* when calling it, it will also show a plot of the phonemes it produced, the spectrogram it came up with, and the wave it created from that spectrogram.
 So all the representations can be seen, text to phoneme, phoneme to spectrogram and finally spectrogram to wave.

-- Additionally, Tacotron2 *InferenceInterfaces* offer a method called *plot_attention*.
+- Additionally, Tacotron2
+  *InferenceInterfaces* offer a method called *plot_attention*.
 This will take a string, synthesize it and show a plot of the attention matrix, which can be useful to gain insights.

 Those methods are used in demo code in the toolkit.
 In *run_interactive_demo.py* and *run_text_to_file_reader.py*, you can import *InferenceInterfaces* that you created and add them to the dictionary in each of the files with a shorthand that makes sense.
 In the interactive demo, you can just call the python script, then type in the shorthand when prompted and immediately listen to your synthesis saying whatever you put in next (be wary of out of memory errors for too long inputs).
 In the text reader demo script you have to call the function that wraps around the *InferenceInterface* and supply the shorthand of your choice.
 It should be pretty clear from looking at it.

 ## FAQ